 Ninth Avenue International Food Festival

-This Hell's Kitchen culinary celebration held on Ninth Avenue between 42nd and 57th Streets brings together restaurants and vendors for a weekend of feasting and fun.
+At his Hell’s Kitchen culinary celebration, held on Ninth Avenue between 42nd and 57th streets, restaurants and vendors unite for a weekend of feasting and fun.

 New York Liberty Season Opener

-Head on over to Brooklyn’s Barclays Center to watch New York’s very own women’s basketball team compete.
-The team has qualified for the WNBA playoffs 18 times (including making the finals in 2023) and scored three conference championships.
+Head to Brooklyn’s Barclays Center to watch New York’s WNBA team compete.
+The Liberty have qualified for the playoffs nearly 20 times (including six appearances in the finals), garnered multiple conference championships and won the league title in 2024.

 Summer on the Hudson.
 Courtesy, Hudson River Park